lightchain/Land-Registery-And-Deeding/README.md

 This technology is improving rapidly with new PPP global augmentation services and low cost RTK products being released from various vendors frequently.

-Another approach to mapping could be acurately georectified aerial images.
+Another approach to mapping could be accurately georectified aerial images.
 Here are two relatively cheap and simple means that enables high resolution aerial photography.

 Balloon Camera http://store.publiclab.org/products/balloon-mapping-kit

 Drone on a leash http://www.ted.com/talks/sergei_lupashin_a_flying_camera_on_a_leash

-I could be an practical approach to have RTK GNSS receiver with build in camera and WiFi / Bluetooth connectivity, that could be carried on a simple cheap quadcopter on a lesh or a balloon.
+It could be an practical approach to have RTK GNSS receiver with build in camera and WiFi / Bluetooth connectivity, that could be carried on a simple cheap quadcopter on a lesh or a balloon.

 A micro drone with a camera could also be an option